Sublattice magnetizations of ultrathin ferrimagnetic lamellar nanostructures between cobalt leads: Introduction

 \section{Introduction}

-Significant progress has been made in recent years in preparing and analyzing the physical properties of layered magnetic nanostructures and magnetic junctions.
-These systems have a panoply of technological applications in the areas of spin wave magnonics \cite{Kruglyak10,Serga07,Schneider08,Lee08}, and spin-based nanoelectronics \cite{Wolf04,Zutic04,Bogani08}.
-However, the study of the rare earth-transition metal (R-T) intermetallic nanostructure and nanojunction systems in this area is still in its infancy.
-A fundamental and intriguing interest associated with such R-T systems is to understand the phenomena which may arise due to the decrease of their size when quantum mechanical effects come into play, and surfaces and interfaces become critical components at the atomic scale for the physics of embedded junctions.
+The multilayered lamellar nano-magnetic nanostructure has made a tremendous progress in preparing and analyzing the physical properties of nano-magnetic layered nanostructures and magnetic nano-junctions.
+These systems have a panoply of industrial and technological applications in the areas of spin wave magnonics \cite{Serga07,Schneider08,Kruglyak10,Lee08}, and spintronics \cite{Wolf04,Zutic04,Bogani08}.
+However, the study of nano-magnetic lamellar multilayered nanostructure and nanojunction composite of rare earth-transition metal alloy systems are still in its infancy.
+A fundamental and intriguing interest associated with such rare earth-transition metal systems is to understand the phenomena which may arise due to the decrease of their size when surface and quantum mechanical effects come into play.
+The atomic interfaces and sublattice magnetization in these nanostructures are become critical components for the physics of embedded nano-junctions.

-Magnetic materials tailored on the nanoscale offer at present the perspective of magnetic field controlled devices in which magnons are themselves used to carry and process information that is coded via their phase or amplitude.
-The study of the excitation, detection and manipulation of magnons in magnetic nanomaterials, such as alloy layered nanostructures and nanojunctions, and the detection of short-wavelength SW at the nanoscale remain key challenges.

-There is a considerable literature on the alloy structure and ferrimagnetic properties of R-T intermetallic magnetic multilayers \cite{Camley93,Andres00,Anilturk03, Gonzalez04,Demirtas05,Andres08}, thanks to the progress in thin film preparation techniques of these materials.
-This makes possible the preparation of novel composite R-T material nanojunctions and alloy layered nanostructures with novel physical properties and promising applications in magnonic devices.
-In the present work we study in particular the cobalt-gadolinium R-T system; the $Co$ transition metal and $Gd$ rare earth are ferromagnetic with the interesting Curie temperatures of 119.4 and 25.2 meV.
-Nanojunctions prepared from cobalt-gadolinium alloys in diverse multilayer formats can present hence very useful properties for device applications at room temperature.
-In this respect, the fundamental properties of $bulk$ $Co_{1-c}Gd_{c}$ alloy materials at alloy concentrations $c$, have been studied intensively in the past due to their ferrimagnetic structure and anticipated potential for technological applications as magnetic storage elements, sensors and magneto optical devices \cite{Chaudhari73,Hansen89}.
+The nano-magnetic properties of ferrimagnetic alloy nanostructure of rare earth-transition metal has been reported in the literature \cite{Camley93,Andres00,Anilturk03,Gonzalez04,Andres08,Demirtas05,Javier22}.
+The nano fabrication technique has made the experimental progress to realize the thin multilayered nanostructures with novel physical properties and promising applications in magnonic devices.
+In this work we study in particular the Co-Gd rare earth-transition metal alloy system; the transition metal $Co$ and rare earth $Gd$ are ferromagnetic with their Curie temperatures of 119.4 and 25.2 meV respectively.
+Nano-magnetic nanojunctions build from Co-Gd alloys in diverse multilayer formats can present hence very useful properties for technological applications at room temperature.
+In this respect, the $bulk$ $Co_{1-c}Gd_{c}$ alloy materials with different alloy concentrations $c$, have been studied intensively in the past for diverse applications in sensors, magneto optical devices and magnetic storage elements \cite{Chaudhari73,Hansen89}.